- Preface

 }

-You don't need to manually create threads here—the system automatically decides how many workers to run, when they start, and how to wait for all results.
-The code is shorter, safer, and ready for real-world workloads.
+Here, there is no need to manually create threads — the system itself decides how many workers to start, when to start them, and how to wait for all results.
+The code has become shorter, safer, and ready for real load.

-When you call CompletableFuture.runAsync() without specifying your own Executor, Java takes tasks and sends them to a common pool—ForkJoinPool.commonPool().
-This is a special mechanism introduced in Java 7 that optimizes CPU usage.
+When you call CompletableFuture.runAsync() without specifying your own Executor, Java takes the tasks and sends them to the common pool — ForkJoinPool.commonPool().
+This is a special mechanism that appeared in Java 7, which optimizes CPU usage.

-Simply put, the JVM maintains multiple worker threads—usually the same number as the processor's cores.
-And as soon as one thread becomes free, it "steals" a task from another thread's queue (the Work-Stealing algorithm).
+Simply put, the JVM keeps several worker threads — usually as many as the processor has cores.
+And as soon as one thread is free, it "steals" a task from the queue of another thread (the Work-Stealing algorithm).
 This achieves almost full CPU utilization without idle time.

 This is the fundamental difference from new Thread().
-When you create threads manually, each thread lives on its own, takes up memory, and the JVM doesn't know how to balance them.
-A thread pool, however, is like a dispatcher: it monitors the state of the threads and decides which tasks to assign to which thread.
+When you create threads manually, each thread lives on its own, takes up memory, and the JVM doesn’t know how to balance them.
+A pool is like a dispatcher: it monitors the state of the threads and decides for itself who to assign which task.

-But you can be even smarter: if you need to control the pool's behavior—for example, allocate more threads for I/O or limit CPU-bound tasks—you pass in your own ExecutorService:
+But you can be even smarter: if you need to control the behavior of the pool — for example, allocate more threads for I/O or limit CPU-bound tasks, you pass your own ExecutorService:

 ExecutorService executor = Executors.newFixedThreadPool(4); CompletableFuture.runAsync(() -> processOrder("Order #1"), executor); CompletableFuture.runAsync(() -> processOrder("Order #2"), executor);

-Now allocation decisions are made not by the common JVM pool, but by your dedicated pool of four threads—this is a business setting, tailored to a specific workload or microservice.
+Now the decisions about distribution are made not by the common JVM pool, but by your dedicated pool of four threads — this is already a business setting for a specific load or microservice.

-When Project Loom arrives with virtual threads, the logic will remain the same, but the scheduler will be able to handle millions of tasks because virtual threads themselves don't consume system resources while waiting for I/O.
+When Project Loom comes with virtual threads, the logic will remain the same, but the scheduler will be able to hold millions of tasks because virtual threads themselves do not take up system resources while waiting for I/O.

-Until recently, each system thread in Java was heavy—about a megabyte of stack space and significant context-switching overhead.
-This limited the practical number of simultaneously running threads and made scaling via new Thread() expensive.
+Until recently, each system thread in Java was heavy — around a megabyte for the stack and significant overhead for context switching.
+This limited the practical number of concurrently live threads and made scaling through new Thread() costly.

 A virtual thread is a lightweight thread managed by the JVM, not the OS.
-It allows you to create thousands or millions of tasks without critical memory consumption.
+It allows you to create thousands and millions of tasks without critical memory overhead.

 Regular Threads: